 - Develop with a consistent, easily reproducible toolchain on the same operating system you deploy to.

-- Quickly swap between different, isolated development environments and safely make updates without worrying about impacting your local machine.
+- Quickly swap between different, separate development environments and safely make updates without worrying about impacting your local machine.

 - Make it easy for new team members / contributors to get up and running in a consistent development environment.

 The extension starts (or attaches to) a development container running a well defined tool and runtime stack.
 Workspace files can be mounted into the container from the local file system, or copied or cloned into it once the container is running.
 Extensions are installed and run inside the container where they have full access to the tools, platform, and file system.

-You then work with VS Code as if everything were running locally on your machine, except now they are isolated inside a container.
+You then work with VS Code as if everything were running locally on your machine, except now they are separated inside a container.

 - x86_64 / ARMv7l (AArch32) / ARMv8l (AArch64) Debian 9+, Ubuntu 16.04+, CentOS / RHEL 7+

 glibc based Linux containers may work if they have needed prerequisites.

 musl based Alpine Linux support is available, some extensions installed on these devices may not work due to the use of

 x86 compiled native code in the extension.
 See the Remote Development with Linux article for details.